Extremal number of graphs from geometric shapes: Concluding remarks

 \section{Concluding remarks}

 In this paper, we gave optimal bounds for the order of magnitude of the extremal number for several classes of bipartite graphs arising from geometric shapes, including prisms, grids, hexagonal tilings and certain quadrangulations of the cylinder and the torus.
-As pointed out to us by Zach Hunter (private communication), the method applied in the proof of Theorem~\ref{thm:normal grid} can also be used to show that the extremal number of the rhombille tiling (see Figure~\ref{fig:Rhombille tiling}) is of order $n^{3/2}$.
-Our results also motivate some new directions to explore.
+Our method can be used to give tight bounds for several other families of graphs as well, some of which we shall briefly discuss here.

+Let $R_{s,t}$ be the $s\times t$ hexagonal grid, the graph obtained from replacing each copy of unit $C_{4}$ in the $s\times t$ normal grid with a copy of $C_{6}$ in the way depicted in Figure~\ref{fig:RiEmbedding}.
+Lemma~\ref{lem:findgoodpaths} implies the following tight upper bound for $\textup{ex}(n,R_{s,t})$.